vburlbl/cleantalk-spam-protect/readme.txt

 * WooCommerce review form.
 * no CAPTCHA, no questions, no counting animals, no puzzles, no math.

-The plugin is WordPress MultiUser (WPMU or WordPress network) compatible.
-Each blog in multisite environment has individual anitspam options for spam bots protection.

-Spam comments moves to SPAM folder.
-First comment from a new author plugin compares with post and previous comments.
-If the relevance of the comment is good enough it gets approval at the blog without manual approval.

 The plugin is a client application for anti-spam cloud service <a href="http://cleantalk.org" target="_blank">cleantalk.org</a>.
-CleanTalk.org daily prevents from spam 5000 blogs, blocks up to 500 000 spam bots attacks and approves up to 4000 not spam comments.
-= Requirements =
-WordPress 3.0 at least.
-PHP 4, 5 with CURL or file_get_contents() function and enabled 'allow_url_fopen' setting. <a href="http://cleantalk.org/register?platform=wordpress">Sign up</a> to get an Access key.
-= Translations =
-* English
-* Russian (ru_RU)
-* Spain (es_ES) - thanks to Andrew Kurtis and <a href="http://www.webhostinghub.com/index-c.html?utm_expid=31925339-46.KEGZK8A6Q3yfZW0EUfEw5Q.1">WebHostingHub</a>
+CleanTalk daily prevents 5k web-sites from spam bots.

 == Installation ==